f00kthisc0de/f00kthisc0de/README.md

 - 👋 Hi, I’m @f00kthisc0de
-- 👀 I’m interested in programming, hacking, IT-Security, Music and more
+- 👀 I’m interested in programming, hacking, IT-Security, Musicproduction and more
 - 🌱 I’m currently learning python3 and arduino
 - 💞️ I’m looking to collaborate on anything you want.
 I dont really care.
 - 📫 How to reach me contact me over instagram __f00k__